Liu Zi

-Liu Zi (劉滋) (729 – November 19, 794), courtesy name Gongmao (公茂), was an official of the Chinese dynasty Tang Dynasty, briefly serving as a chancellor during the reign of Emperor Dezong.
+Liu Zi (劉滋; 729 – November 19, 794), courtesy name Gongmao (公茂), was an official of the Chinese Tang dynasty, briefly serving as a chancellor during the reign of Emperor Dezong.

 Background

 Liu Zi was born in 729, during the reign of Emperor Xuanzong.
-His family traced its ancestry to the imperial house of Han Dynasty and a line of officials of the Jin Dynasty (266–420), Northern Wei, Northern Qi, Sui Dynasty, and Tang Dynasty.
+His family traced its ancestry to the imperial house of the Han dynasty and a line of officials of the Jin dynasty (266–420), Northern Wei, Northern Qi, Sui dynasty, and Tang dynasty.
 Liu Zi's grandfather Liu Zixuan was a prominent official and historian during Emperor Xuanzong's reign, and his father Liu Kuang (劉貺) continued in the role of historian thereafter.